lgatto/TeachingMaterial/rr/testing/testing.md

 Write a function to check leap years.
 See `leapyear.R`

-Advanced: can you reproduce this graph http://www.mathsisfun.com/images/leap-year-graph.gif
+Advanced: can you reproduce this graph that compares the days in the year against the average (365.242375)

+http://www.mathsisfun.com/images/leap-year-graph.gif